Skip to content

 Navigation & Modes

-• : opens command mode
+• Ctrl+P opens the command palette

 • Esc exits the current interaction mode when that mode supports leaving